Important Information About the CBEST

 - Writing- There are 2 Writing assignments in this test.
 One of these assignments provides a statement or scenario, wherein the candidates may be required to analyze that situation and argue for a particular position.
 The second assignment is to write about a personal experience.

-A total score of the CBEST tests is computed by scoring the individual test sections in the range of 20-80 and then summing up their scores to arrive at a total scaled-score.
+A total score of your performance is computed by scoring the individual test sections in the range of 20-80 and then summing up their scores to arrive at a total scaled-score.
 In the Writing test, each essay is scored individually and the individual scores are converted into a final scaled Writing score.
 The minimum passing score for each test section is set at 41 and the total CBEST passing score is 123.
 However, even if you receive a scaled score of 37 in one or two sections of the test, but you have achieved a total passing score of 123, then it is still possible to pass the CBEST test.
 The official score report will be available on the CBEST website on the score reporting date.
 Also, score reports will be emailed to the candidates, if requested during the registration process.

 Terms and Conditions